Simpson's Rule Calculator

 What is Simpson's Rule?

-Simpson rule is a numerical integration process of calculating the approximate value of the area under a graph over a bonded region.
-The Simpson rule is the extension of the trapezoidal rule because it finds the complex integral problem of the second order(quadratic polynomial).
+Simpson rule is a numerical integration process of calculating the approximate value of area under a graph over a bonded region.
+Simpson rule is the extension of the trapezoidal rule as it finds the complex integral problem of the second order (quadratic polynomial) functions.

 What is Simpson's 1/3 Rule?